leanprover-community/blog/posts/lorentz-center-meeting.md

 * **Resultants** by Sander Dahmen, Dimitrios Mitsios, and Qizheng Yin
 * **Sturm polynomials** by Antoine Chambert-Loir, and Cyril Cohen

-The interested reader can find short project summaries at https://leanprover.zulipchat.com/user_uploads/3121/W46h1sYGR8pxNfKjg_w3ceP8/projects.pdf .
+The interested reader can find short project summaries [here](https://leanprover.zulipchat.com/user_uploads/3121/W46h1sYGR8pxNfKjg_w3ceP8/projects.pdf).

-(RL: pending confidentiality check, added link tom summary of project descriptions, the projects Cyclotomic Character and Sturm polynomials are missing in the summary)
+(RL: pending confidentiality check, added link to summary of project descriptions, the projects Cyclotomic Character and Sturm polynomials are missing in the summary)

 # Exciting Future for Mathematics